 Sleep technicians will score the PSG test by reviewing 30-second "epochs" of data.
-The technician's scoring gets passed onto a board certified sleep specialist for review.
+The technician's scoring gets passed onto a board-certified sleep specialist for review.
 Results often take between 7-10 days to get back to the patient.

-Brain waves and eye movements help specialists determine what stages of sleep the patient reached, how long the cycles were, and duration of each stage.
+Brain waves and eye movements help specialists determine what stages of sleep the patient reached, how long the cycles were, and the duration of each stage.
 This information helps clue the professional to identify disruptions in various sleep stages that help pinpoint a disorder.

 Leg movements during sleep help determine sleep stages, as muscle atonia usually occurs during REM.
 This can also help diagnose RBD, which is physical activity occurring during REM, when the body is supposed to be immobilized.
 It also helps determine the presence of movement disorders and distinguish between them such as RLS vs PLMD.